dwolfe01/CookieCRUD/README.md

 Admin areas for websites
 Admin areas for users who want to exclude themselves from cookieCRUD or see what information is being stored about them Central login on CookieCRUD
+Document database to store centralised session information Illustrated testing
+One pixel controller for setting values on the cookiecrudserver
 ==========

 Concerns: